[ Note: this is a modified version of the original web page. See: About ]

 Can search engines stand in for guardian angels, protecting us from harm by making it easy to tip each other off about risks of almost any kind?
 Once, our optimism on this score was boundless.
 We thought: If you read carefully enough, if you vet the reasoning of sources of online information and check the references they offer, you usually have a reasonable index of their reliability.
 Usually, yes.
 But what about a business operator who sets out to mislead potential customers deliberately – and gets an unwary quasi-governmental organization not just to give that lie its blessing, but publish the misinformation online, with its seal of official authority?

-We procrastinated for months before we started this blog, even though one of us still suffers lingering symptoms from injury by a series of foul sewage crises which — we learnt too late — had begun years before we rented a house on a fashionable patch of the California coast.
+We procrastinated for months before we started this blog, even though one of us still suffers lingering symptoms from injury by a series of foul sewage crises which — we learnt too late — had begun years before we rented the Villa Que Sera, a house on a fashionable patch of the California coast (see footnote**).

-We were forced to hold our noses and start writing our record, Pooh!, when the landlord herself — a real estate broker — decided to tell the world about our legal complaint about her house’s inhabitability.
+We were forced to hold our noses and start writing our record, Pooh!, when we discovered that our landlords, the Humperdinks, had told the world about our legal complaint about their house.

-Poor would-be diners! – or in the case of 297 Seadrift Road, renters.
-Before we signed the rental lease for No: 297, we had googled the address and its owners’ names – but because no previous tenant plagued by the malfunctioning sewage mechanism had gone public, search engines turned up none of the suffering of our predecessors.
+Poor would-be diners! – or in the case of the Villa Que Sera, renters.
+Before we signed the rental lease for this abode, we had googled the address and its owners’ names – but because no previous tenant plagued by the malfunctioning sewage mechanism had gone public, search engines turned up none of the suffering of our predecessors.
 We only found out about that from what lawyers call ‘discovery’ – the record of the house’s true history that the legal process compelled the landlord to supply.

 We wonder what advice the canny technology pundit Howard Rheingold would have to offer us, here.
 He teaches at Stanford University’s Department of Communication, and has actually published a book of advice about using the internet wisely: Net Smart.